Pala Assembly constituency

-Pala State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Kottayam Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is Mani C. Kappan of Nationalist Congress Kerala.
+Pala State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Kottayam Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is Mani C. Kappan of Nationalist Congress Kerala.

-Local self governed segments
+Local self-governed segments

-Pala Niyama Sabha constituency is composed of the following local self governed segments:
+Pala Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Pala Niyama Sabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Pala Assembly constituency during the period of various assemblies: